davidshivaji/affine/README.md

 ```bash
 pip install pyaffine
 ```
-will install it and its dependencies on your system.
+will install the script and its dependencies, so you can run directly from command-line.

 ## Example
 ```bash